kosctelecom/horus/doc/horus-dispatcher.1.md

 -q, --db-snmp-freq

 :   Specifies the check frequency in seconds for new available snmp polling jobs in database.
-Defaults to 30s.
+Defaults to 30s; when set to 0, snmp queries are disabled.

 -r, --poll-error-retention-period